cosminrr/onepagetemplatebootstrap/README.md

 Main features include:

 * Meta tags for SEO and content (twitter cards, open graph tags)
-* Responsive Google Map (the pointer reacts as you scale the window)
+* Responsive Google Map (the pointer remains on the center/focus of the page as you scale the window)
 * Font Awesome and Glyphicons

 ## Getting Started